LeoVarnet/psychoac-manuel-fr/_sources/systeme_auditif/Interim_conclusion.md

 ---
 *Deux exemples de spectrogramme auditif, en réponse à un complexe harmonique de fréquence fondamentale 300 Hz (panneau gauche), et à un enregistrement de la voyelle "é" prononcée par une voix avec une fréquence fondamentalementale à 250 Hz (panneau droit).
 A droite de chaque spectrogramme est représenté le pattern d'excitation correspondant, et au dessus la réponse électrique simulée d'une cellule ciliée particulière (c'est-à-dire une ligne du spectrogramme, identifiée par la flèche rouge) : cellule accordée à 7000 Hz (panneau gauche) ou à 3370 Hz (panneau droit).*
 ```

-> Harvey Fletcher (1930) referred to the frequency theories as “time pattern theories,”
-which makes more sense, and saw the need to combine these with the Helmholtz-style
-resonance or “space pattern” theories, to explain more than just pitch:
-Two general types of hearing theories have been put forth from time to time to explain these
-effects.
-One might be called a space pattern theory and the other a time pattern theory.
-In the
-first theory, it is assumed that the time pattern of the wave motion in the air is transferred into a
-space pattern in the inner ear so that the nerve impulses reaching the brain give us information
-concerning the time pattern of the wave motion by means of the location of the nerves which are
-stimulated.
-In the second theory, it is assumed that the time sequences are transmitted directly
-to the brain.
-It is the opinion of the author that both of these effects are operating in aiding one
-to interpret the sounds which one hears.
-The term “A Space–Time Pattern Theory of Hearing”
-therefore best expresses this conception. [[Richard F. Lyon - Human and Machine Hearing]]

 ## Le paradoxe du système auditif